cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 ![]({{ site.baseurl }}/images/all flipping.png)

 It's a nice downward sloping line.
 I've only done three data points, but you can see how the rest of the line fills in depending on how Republican or Democrat a precinct is.
-You can get a steeper line by increasing the percentage of mixed voters that flip, or shift the line up or down by making the flip percentage assymentical (i.e. 10% of Democrats flip, but only 20% of Republicans do).
-Add in some random variation, and this is exactly what we're seeing in Michigan.
+You can get a steeper line by increasing the percentage of mixed voters that flip (I used a rate of 20% in the example above), or shift the line up or down by making the flip percentage assymentical (e.g. 20% of Republicans flip, but only 10% of Democrats do).
+Add in some random variation, and this is exactly what we're seeing in Dr. Shiva's Michigan chart.
 It's theoretically totally normal{% fn 2 %}.

 ## Do Real Elections Actually Work This Way?

 So we've got ourselves a theory about why these downward trends might exist, no fraud required.
 Let's now do what Dr. Shiva didn't do and look at more data.
-If our theory is right we'd expect most of counties to show this downward trend, and if Dr. Shiva's is right, this downward trend should almost never appear.
+If our theory is right, we'd expect most of counties to show this downward trend, and if Dr. Shiva's is right, this downward trend should almost never appear.

-Remember, only a few states do straight-ticket voting.
-It was either quite a pain or impossible to get at their data.
+Remember, only a few states do straight-ticket voting, and it turned out to be either quite a pain or impossible to get at their data.
 [Ok.gov](http://ok.gov/) didn't seem to work at all, much less have a detailed voting records API.
 Yikes.

 Of course, we do know Michigan's data is available, so lets take the first minimal step of verification Dr. Shiva didn't bother to take: look at the same "suspicious" counties in the 2016 election, when Trump won Michigan.
 Is 2020 really an anomaly?
 Let's look at Oakland county in 2016: